mRcSchwering/magic-soup/docs/mechanics.md

 Furthermore, the reaction quotient moves further in a direction that benefits the reverse reaction.
 So, generally proteins slow down as substrate concentrations decrease towards zero.
-However, if a protein has a very high $v_{max}$ and a very low $K_m$ it can happen that during one step it would deconstruct more substrate than actually available.
+However, if a protein has a very high $v_{max}$ and a very low $K_m$ it can happen that within one step it would deconstruct more substrate than actually available.
-This can also happen if multiple fast proteins in the same cell try to deconstruct a molecule species at near zero concentration.
+This can also happen if multiple fast proteins in the same cell try to deconstruct a molecule species at near-zero concentration.

-By calculating each step in multiple computations (see [above](#stabilize-enzymatic-activity)) this should be avoided.
+By calculating each time-interval in multiple steps (see [above](#stabilize-enzymatic-activity)) this should be avoided.
-But there is no garantee that this could never happen.
+But there is no garantee that this will never happen.
-Once a negative concentration appears, it will quickly create NaNs during enzyme activity calcualtions.
+Once a negative concentration appears, it will create NaNs during enzyme activity calcualtions.
-These NaNs will quickly spread over the whole map and ruin the whole simulation.
+These NaNs will quickly spread over the entire map and ruin the whole simulation.
 Thus, it is imperative to make sure no calculation can ever generate negative molecule concentrations.

-Unfortunately, lazyly limiting all molecule abundances to a minimum of zero (_e.g._ `X.clamp(0.0)`) is not an option.
+Unfortunately, merely limiting all molecule abundances to a minimum of zero (_e.g._ `X.clamp(0.0)`) is not an option.
-This would mean a cell could _e.g._ deconstruct only 1 A while gaining 2 B.
+This would mean a cell could _e.g._ import 1 A while only 0.5 A are removed outside the cell.
 It would create molecules and energy from nothing.
-Cells will quickly adapt and exploit this hack.
+Cells quickly adapt and exploit this hack.

-There is a balanced safety mechanism.
+A balanced safety mechanism is implemented.
-First, the naive protein velocities $v_{final}$ are calculated and compared with substrate concentrations.
+First, naive protein velocities $v_{final}$ are calculated and compared with substrate concentrations.
-If some $v_{final}$ attempts to deconstruct more substrate than available, it is reduced to by a factor to leave almost zero substrates (a small constant $\varepsilon > 0$ is kept).
+If a $v_{final}$ attempts to deconstruct more substrate than available, it is reduced by a factor to leave near-zero substrates (a small amount $\varepsilon > 0$ is kept).
 All protein velocities in the same cell are reduced by the same factor.

 It is not enough to slow down the protein in question, because there might be dependencies with other proteins.
 Say, protein P0 tried to do $A \rightleftharpoons B$ with $v_{final,P0} = 2$, but only 1 of A was available.
 At the same time another protein P1 in the same cell does $B \rightleftharpoons C$ with $v_{final,P1} = 2$, with 0.5 of B available.
 In the naive calculation P1 would be valid because P0 would create 2 B and so P1 can legitimately deconstruct 2 B.
 However, after the naive calculation P0 is slowed down with a factor of almost 0.5, which means it now deconstructs almost 1 A and synthesizes almost 1 B.
 Now, P1 became a downstream problem of reducing P0, as it doesn't have enough B.
-To avoid calculating a dependency tree during each step for each cell, all proteins are slowed down by the same factor.
+To avoid calculating a dependency tree during each step for each cell, all proteins within one cell are slowed down by the same factor.